Activities For Dementia Patients: How To Do Them And How They Help

 • Take a pet for a walk

+It’s important for people with dementia to have healthy outlets for their emotions.
 Expressive activities for dementia patients can help them cope with the emotional toll of having a chronic and progressive condition.
-They may relieve stress for both of you and help with fine motor control and other physical abilities.
+They may relieve stress and improve fine motor control and other physical abilities.
+Below are a few options to consider:

-• Take photos and make a collage of them
+• Take photos and make a collage together

 • Start a scrapbook